stgm/course-site/README.md

   and a `info` directory containing subpages for the homepage.

 * Numbering the course folders will make sure that they are imported and displayed in order.
-There is no harm in re-numbering your folders.

 * Changing the name of a folder will change the URL of that folder on the website.
 This will break links from others site to your course site.

+* Changing names and positions should not be a problem for form caching and file submissions already done.

 TODO
 ----